Building robust test coverage for your APIs can take time. With the Test Creation Agent, you can accelerate this process.

 After describing the intent of the test and providing the API specification, fill out the remaining information on the test creation form and click on Create test.

 When the API Test Editor launches, mabl’s AI uses the test intent and API specification to generate your test.
+The Test Creation Agent will search for an import API flows from your workspace if they are relevant to the test intent.
 Tasks break down the overall intent of the test into smaller goals.

 If you’re satisfied with the preview, click on Create test to load the generated steps and build out the test.